hervegirod/fxsvgimage/README.md

 # fxsvgimage
 This library allows to convert a SVG file to a JavaFX Node tree or an Image.
+See https://fxsvgimage.sourceforge.io/ for a more complete documentation.

 Note that contrary to other existing libraries, this library has no external dependencies (including Batik)